 Some courses will ask you to sit an entrance test or exam or prepare a piece of coursework while some universities will ask you to come in for an interview before offering you a place.
 But don’t worry, your school or college can arrange a mock interview so that you’re well prepared.

-There’s no better way of knowing if a university is the right fit for you than to visit in person and see for yourself.
-An Open Day is the best time to do this.
+There’s no better way of knowing if a university is the right fit for you than to attending an Open Day.
 You’ll be able to talk to students and staff and ask any questions you have as well as explore the area to see if you can see yourself living there.

 Size and location are important for you to consider.
 Are you looking for a big city university or a smaller close-knit community?
 Look at a map and see how far the University is in case you need to make frequent trips back home with your laundry or for family birthdays and special occasions.